dmarmor/epichrome/README.md

 **If you're running any version earlier than 2.1.10, please update to the latest version as soon as possible.
 Prior versions have a potentially serious bug where updates to Chrome could break Epichrome apps permanently, so they'd have to be deleted and recreated.**

+Starting with this version, Epichrome (and all Epichrome apps) will automatically check Github once a week for a new version of Epichrome.
+If one is found, a dialog is displayed giving the user the option to go to the download page for the new release, check again later or ignore this version.
+Thanks to [Zettt](https://github.com/Zettt "Zettt") for proposing an update-checking system.

-This version adds a check in the icon-conversion code to point out that it can't handle images with no alpha channel.
+This version also adds a check in the icon-conversion code to point out that it can't handle images with no alpha channel.
 Thanks to [io41](https://github.com/io41 "io41") and [freewind](https://github.com/freewind "freewind") for helping diagnose this.
 Sorry I don't have time to actually make the code handle non-alpha images right now.

 See [CHANGELOG.md](https://github.com/dmarmor/epichrome/blob/master/app/CHANGELOG.md "CHANGELOG") for more details.